-Directions: The Sanctuary is located on Ridge Road, one block west of the intersection of Lighthouse Avenue and 17 Mile Drive.
+Directions: The Sanctuary is located on Ridge Road, one block west of the intersection of Lighthouse Avenue and 17 Mile Drive, behind the Butterfly Motel Inn.
 Parking is available at the entrance.

-Monarchs found in warm protected areas along Whaler’s Knoll Trail.
-Docents are available each weekend at Pismo Beach, San Luis Obispo County!
+Monarchs are found in warm protected areas along Whaler’s Knoll Trail.

-Directions: Three miles south of Caramel on Highway 1.
+Directions: Three miles south of Carmel on Highway 1.

 Directions: East of Santa Barbara in the town of Goleta (UCSB), take the Glen Annie/Storke Road exit.